 Jane Barker was a remarkable woman.
-In her short lifetime, she had a profound influence on Safe Horizon and the development of innovative programs and services addressing the unique needs of child and adult victims of crime and abuse, their families and communities.
+In her short lifetime, she had a profound influence on Safe Horizon and the development of innovative programs and services addressing the unique needs of child and adult victims of crime and abuse, their families, and communities.

-She first joined Safe Horizon in 1987 to establish our Counseling Center and continued to assume progressively broader administrative responsibilities.
-When Safe Horizon was called upon by community leaders to assist the thousands of people who needed help in the aftermath of the September 11th attacks, Jane lead Safe Horizon’s trauma response efforts.
+Jane joined Safe Horizon in 1987 to establish our Counseling Center and continued to assume progressively broader administrative responsibilities.
+When Safe Horizon was called upon by community leaders to assist the thousands of people who needed help in the aftermath of the September 11 attacks, Jane lead Safe Horizon’s trauma response efforts.
 She was instrumental in bringing mental health support into diverse communities.
 During her 16-year tenure at Safe Horizon, she shaped the direction of programs always striving to develop a seamless continuum of care for clients.

 Transforming the Systems Response to Child Abuse

-One of Jane’s proudest moments was on October 4, 1996 when the Brooklyn Child Advocacy Center opened its doors.
-Her vision of putting the needs of children at the core of the systems response to child sexual abuse and severe physical abuse became a reality.
+One of Jane’s proudest moments was on October 4, 1996, when the Brooklyn Child Advocacy Center opened its doors.
+Her vision of putting the needs of children at the core of the system’s response to child sexual abuse and severe physical abuse became a reality.

-Jane’s vision first began in 1991, after Safe Horizon completed a study revealing that children who had experienced sexual abuse were subjected to significant trauma from the very systems designed to protect and support them.
+In 1991, after Safe Horizon completed a study revealing that children who had experienced sexual abuse were subjected to significant trauma from the very systems designed to protect and support them.
 Children who suffered abuse had to tell many different strangers, including police officers, school personnel, medical personnel, prosecutors and mental health professionals, details of the abuse they had suffered on average of eight to twenty times during the investigation of their case.
 These interviews were frequently conducted in intimidating places such as in police precincts or hospital emergency rooms.
 Jane was determined to improve the way in which abused children were treated and their cases responded to.

 For the first time anywhere in the country, this “fully co-located” Child Advocacy Center would enable the MDT to consult with one another face-to-face and in real time throughout the investigation, treatment, and prosecution of cases of child abuse.
 No one would be more than a few doors or work stations away.
 Safe Horizon would alert pediatricians to suspected physical injuries or call on one of our counselors to assess a child’s mental health.
 Children would be interviewed by one trained expert rather than being subjected to multiple interviews.
 The physician would advise the detectives and prosecutors on the child’s medical condition so they, in turn, could work together in their criminal investigation procedures.
 The Center would be place of calm where children could relax despite their ordeals, and where families could begin to heal.